seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabExercise-1.md

 ### Task 2: Add Accessibility of Resources

-In this task you are going to resource accessibility to the user az305-01a-aaduser1.
+In this task you are going to give resource accessibility to the user az305-01a-aaduser1.

 #### Pre-requisites for this task